TIMELINE

 - Edit this to jump to a specific time.

 - Time Position Indicator shows the current time position using a vertical line drawn through the Timeline window.
+The color of the line indicates the Click Jumps to Time state.

 - Blind Edit button can be used to enter blind edit mode for the timeline.